ardagnir/pterosaur/README.md

 ##FAQ
 **Q:** Why isn't Pterosaur working in firebug?<br/>
 **A:** By default, pterosaur is only enbled for web content.
-You can enable it for browser chrome and extensions by setting [extensions.pterosaur.contentonly](#configuration) to false
+You can enable it for browser chrome and extensions by setting [extensions.pterosaur.contentonly](#configuration) to false.

 **Q:** Can I use gvim with Pterosaur?<br/>
 **A:** Usually, yes.
 Pterosaur automatically tells vim to run in the console using the "-v" flag.
 If typing "gvim -v" on your computer brings up a console vim, you can probably use it for pterosaur.
 Make sure to set the [vimbinary](#configuration) to gvim.